CharlesCNorton/AI-Bootstrap/Homotopy-stability/readme.md

   - Positive Perturbation: F₅ ≈ 1.059
   - Negative Perturbation: F₅ ≈ 0.912

-### Appendix (Continued): Additional Insights on Stability at Higher Homotopy Levels
+### Appendix: Additional Insights on Stability at Higher Homotopy Levels

 As homotopy levels increase, the behavior of both positive and negative perturbations reveals intricate patterns due to the interplay between averaging, oscillatory terms, and cohomological cup products.
 Here are some additional observations and interpretations: